teuben/dc2019/scripts4paper/skymodel.md

       tp[2] = sky.map             jy/pixel    (immath rescaled)
       tp[3] = sky.*.dirtymap      jy/beam_TP  (via tclean(tpms))

+For these simulations we have the advantage of a Jy/pixel model, but for real observations only the "otf" style map will be available.

 ## TPMS pseudo visibilities from tp2vis()

       tpms[0] = tp2vis(tp[0], deconv=False)